Pre-Requisites

 Create a playwright.config.ts file in your Project Folder (root level)

-From your Visual Studio Code, Create a new file name as playwright.config.ts, This file must be created inside your Project Folder (ex: PlaywrightFramework) at the root level
+From your Visual Studio code, Create a new file named playwright.config.ts.
+This file must be created inside your project folder (ex: PlaywrightFramework) at the root level.

-The sample configuration file for Playwright looks like below.
+The sample configuration file for Playwright looks as follows.

-The above is a sample file there are many options that Playwright configuration supports.
-Read the details here.
+The above is a sample file; There are many options that Playwright configuration supports.

 Playwright Supported Reporters